-Edward is a Senior Associate, Urban Planner at BJH.
+Edward is a Senior Associate and Urban Planner at BJH.
 Edward draws from his background in policy and advocacy to devise comprehensive planning solutions and real estate analyses for private and public sector clients.
-His recent projects at BJH include consulting with a municipal redevelopment agency on its downtown tenant incentive program, performing a multi-site market analysis to rationalize the real estate portfolio of a state agency, providing technical and professional expertise on rezoning efforts on Long Island, and assembling financial feasibility analyses for development projects in New York City, and assembling a pro forma analysis for a development project in New Jersey.
+His recent projects include consulting with a municipal redevelopment agency on its downtown tenant incentive program, performing a multi-site market analysis to rationalize the real estate portfolio of a state agency, providing technical and professional expertise on rezoning efforts on Long Island, and assembling financial feasibility analyses for development projects in New York and New Jersey.
 Edward obtained his Bachelor of Arts from the University of Toronto and his Master’s in Urban Planning from Harvard University Graduate School of Design.

 While completing his graduate studies, Edward managed an adaptive reuse design and financing plan for a community development corporation in Central Massachusetts.
 In addition, Edward coordinated master-planning exercises, stakeholder charrettes, and land development analyses with planning and economic development agencies in two Massachusetts Gateway Cities.
 He has facilitated several community engagement outreach strategies, most recently with residents in East Boston where he proposed an updated neighborhood resiliency and emergency preparedness plan.
 He also served as project manager for an award-winning proposal in the 2018 Federal Home Loan Bank of Boston Affordable Housing Competition.